Gloat raises $57M to reinvent the internal job board – TechCrunch

 Meanwhile, the department looking for a new person is getting sent referrals through the system, but it can also proactively use the Gloat database to find people to tap.

-All of this is interesting but it leaves out a tricky variable, in the form of a manager.
+All of this is interesting, but it leaves out a tricky variable, in the form of a manager.

 What if you are working in a tense environment or simply don’t get along with the person to whom you directly report?
 Or what if the manager is possessive and doesn’t want to encourage you to leave?
 Considering that management is often evaluated not just on their own performance but on how well their teams do, it can be a risk to lose someone good.